 - 1. Keep your child at home and continue to access home learning - 2.
-Return to school on a regular basis Monday Thursday (or agree a part-time timetable in advance this may be a supportive measure for those who may find this transition challenging) - 3.
-Attend any of our 'special days' only (more information to follow for dates in July) - 4.
+Return to school on a regular basis Monday Thursday (or agree a part-time timetable in advance as a supportive measure for those who may find this transition challenging) - 3.
+Attend one special 'outdoor day' to be arranged later in July to support with closure and transition.
+You may decide this option is the best one for you and your child as it will give everyone the opportunity to say goodbye before the start of the summer break.
+Our hope is to make sure every child feels special in some way. - 4.
 Return your child with the option of withdrawing at any point

-To celebrate the end of Year 6, we are planning four special days to support with closure and transition.
-You may decide this option is the best one for you and your child as it will give everyone the opportunity to say goodbye before the start of new adventures ahead.
-Our hope is to make sure every child feels special in some way.